RC Car Shock Setup

 = Long RC car springs are more linear.

-= Fewer piston holes - more overall resistance
+= Fewer piston holes - More high speed resistance

-= More piston holes - less overall resistance
+= More piston holes - Less high speed resistance

 = Use directional flow valve pistons to increase rebound speed

 = 8 hole pistons - Use pistons with more holes in rough, low traction conditions.

 = 5 hole pistons - Use pistons with fewer holes in smooth, high traction conditions, large jumps.